toothpaste-main/fndt/README.md

-# replace_characters
+# File Name Delimiter Tool
-`replace_character.bat` is a batch script to replace characters in the file names of a directory.
+`fndt.bat` is a batch script to replace characters in the file names of a directory.
 Its intended use is to remove spaces from file names and replace them with "_".

 ### Credits

-Credits to [dbenham's post](https://stackoverflow.com/a/11278987) on Stackoverflow. `replace_characters.bat` is based on a heavily modified version of their script.
+Credits to [dbenham's post](https://stackoverflow.com/a/11278987) on Stackoverflow. `fndt.bat` is based on a heavily modified version of their script.

 # Quick Start guide